rstone770/babelify-external-helpers/README.md

 # External Babel Helper Packager [![Build Status](https://travis-ci.org/rstone770/babelify-external-helpers.svg?branch=master)](https://travis-ci.org/rstone770/babelify-external-helpers)

-A [Browserify](http://browserify.org/) plugin that when used in conjunction with [Babelify](https://github.com/babel/babelify) will package all required external helpers into a single module and include it into your bundle.
+A [Browserify](http://browserify.org/) plugin that when used in conjunction with [Babelify](https://github.com/babel/babelify) will package and include babel runtime helpers in your bundle.

 ### What?